cbrake/ipfs-experiments/README.md

 - test [`_redirects`](test-ipfs-files/_redirects)
   - browsing to http://localhost:8080/ipfs/SOMECID/test should redirect you to the `/` and serve up the index file.
-  - browsing to http://localhost:8080/ipfs/SOMECID/hi should redirect you to `hi.html` and serve up this file.
+  - browsing to http://localhost:8080/ipfs/SOMECID/hir should redirect you to `hi.html` and serve up this file.
+  - browsing to http://localhost:8080/ipfs/SOMECID/hi should leave the URL the same and serve the hi.html file contents.
-  - browsing to http://localhost:8080/ipfs/SOMECID/hir should leave the URL the same and serve the hi.html file contents.
+  - browsing to http://localhost:8080/ipfs/SOMECID/hi/there should leave the URL the same and serve the hi.html file contents.

 Note, every time you update or change a file in the test directory, the CID of the test directory changes!